Join Us at Helping Hands...

 Through out the school year our School Age program is in high demand.
 Due to it's reputation, our program is already quite FULL, however, it is worth your try to see if we still have space.

 Also, we provide care to your family when teachers are training or your children have 1/2 days or are on break.

 So, if you need help with their care during those times, please think of us.

 This time together is a thematic program that keeps your children up to date on their reading & math and also allows they to enjoy great fellowship with others their own age.
 There are crafts, art, games, movies, outdoor events and all food/snacks are "homemade," healthy and included.

 Call to see if we have space for your needs.

 Teaching Children God's Word...

-On Thursday Mornings, each week, the Pre-School and the Kindergarten Readiness Classes spend time with Pastor Jan praising God in worship.
+On Thursday Mornings, each week throughout the year, the Pre-School and the Kindergarten Readiness Classes spend time with Pastor Jan praising God in worship.

-On Friday, the Summer Program will spend time learning about various Christian themes and how they apply to every day life.
+In the summers, on Friday, the Summer Program spends time learning about various Christian themes and how they apply to every day life.